Designing for net zero

 Monitor and verify

-An essential part of the drive to net zero carbon is the ability to understand how a building is performing and sharing that information with occupiers.
-Best practices can then be adopted, creating a circle of continuous improvement to the benefit of all.
+An essential part of the drive to net zero carbon will be the ability to see how the Building is performing and sharing that information.
+Through sharing, best practice can be developed, creating a circle of continuous improvement to the benefit of all.

 Our guide to Designing for Net Zero